NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/atlantic_city/asset_description.rst

                               Roof type classification by BRAILS ([Wang19]_).

+                     Roof slope is calculated as the ratio between the roof height and half the depth of the building, i.e., length of the building orthogonal to the roadline in front of the building.
+                     Roof height is calculated by determining the difference between the bottom plane and apex elevations of the roof as defined in the Building Elevations section.
+Plan dimensions of the building are determined by first obtaining the camera location of the street-level image to determine road-parallel and -perpendicular dimensions of the building footprint, then setting the average of the road-perpendicular dimensions as the building depth.
+This is deemed a more accurate way of establishing the plan geometry than using the footprints themselves.

 4. **Window Area**: The proportion of windows to the overall surface area is not available in inventory and assessor datasets though required for wind loss modeling.
 Generally, window area can be assumed based on the building occupancy class given Department of Energy industry databases.